john-blackburn/preprocessor/README.md

 If `-check` is specified then, after preprocessing the file, the MSVC preprocessor is called on the same file and the two postprocessed files are compared (ignoring white space differences).
 A success or fail message is output.
 If using -check you must run the above command in the "x64 native tools command prompt for VS2019" so that the program can run `cl.exe`.

--flatten and -dependencies specify using the corresponding mode as described above.
-If neither is specified the "full" mode is used (check only makes sense for the "full" mode)
+`-flatten` and `-dependencies` specify using the corresponding mode as described above.
+If neither is specified the "full" mode is used (`-check` only makes sense for the "full" mode)

 # Building the code